Trade/other name(s): Signifor, Signifor LAR, pasireotide diaspartate

 People with diabetes should have their blood glucose (sugar) levels under careful control before starting this drug.
 People without diabetes can also develop high blood sugars or even diabetes while on the drug, with symptoms like excessive thirst, feeling very hungry, losing weight, and feeling tired.
 Tell your doctor if you have these symptoms.
 You may need a dose change and treatment for high blood sugar or diabetes.

 A few people develop gallstones while taking this drug.
 Report to your doctor if you have pain in the upper right side of the belly, just under your rib cage, even your back or right shoulder.
-If untreated, they can cause severe pain, fever, or yellow skin and eyes.
+If untreated, they can cause severe pain, fever, nausea, or yellow skin and eyes.

 Avoid pregnancy and breastfeeding while taking this drug.